 Old Fourth Ward

-Honey fig, fresh mint, brown butter, Meyer lemon -- are you drooling yet?
+Honey fig, fresh mint, brown butter, Meyer lemon—are you drooling yet?
 Honeysuckle has some of the creamiest flavors in the city.
-Stop by its Ponce City Market storefront to pick up a scoop and make it a sandwich.
-Again, make it a sandwich!
-Choose between brownie, pie crust, or doughnuts for the ultimate delectable treat.
+Stop by the original shop at Ponce City Market to pick up a scoop and make it a sandwich.
+Choose between brownie, pie crust, or donuts for the ultimate delectable treat.
 Don’t want a scoop?
-Fine, no worries!
 Pick up a milkshake instead.
-Also, 5% of the profits go to the Atlanta Food Bank, so your meals mean a meal for someone else.
+Also, portions of the profits go to the Atlanta Community Food Bank, so your meals mean a meal for someone else.

 This ice cream shop, owned by a former pharmaceutical rep, takes the production of great ice cream seriously.
 Morelli’s ice cream is as thick as it is creamy.
 And its signature salted caramel is totally worth a visit to the East Atlanta location.
 The spot is also known for churning out some crazy flavors, too: sweet corn, oatmeal cream pie, krispy kreamier, dark chocolate chili, and rosewater are just a few.
 Visit the online library for the full... scoop (sorry not sorry).

 Decatur, Old Fourth Ward

 Small-batch?
 Check.
 From scratch?
 Double check.
 Both the BeltLine and Decatur locations of Butter & Cream offer about 20 flavors at any given time, made with real cream right behind the counter.
 Honeycomb Forest, Cashew Creme Brulee, and Blueberry Lemon should top your list of flavors to try first.
 If you’re lactose-intolerant, rest easy, as the dairy-free sorbets, like Grapefruit Campari and Good Word Brewing Passion, are also excellent.
 And sprinkles are always free, so go crazy, you animal.